We home health therapists use our cars as an office, storage area, lunch room, and even as a breast-pumping space.

 I wrote this book!
 What a coincidence..!
 But seriously, this book has everything you need, including evaluation templates, worksheets, patient handouts, and much more.

 An Amazon review: “A fantastic book that is a must for speech-language pathologist working in home health with adults!”
 Yay!

 5. Patient Handouts

 The printable version of nearly 100 pages of speech therapy adult patient handouts from our handbook.
-A great resources for therapist working with adults in SNFs, Home Health, Inpatient Rehab, Outpatient facilities, and Telehealth.
-Available on Etsy (link here).
+A great resource for therapists working with adults in SNFs, Home Health, Inpatient Rehab, Outpatient facilities, and Telehealth.
+Available on Etsy.